Proximity effects of vortices in neutron $^3P_2$ superfluids in neutron stars: Vortex core transitions and covalent bonding of vortex molecules: Introduction

-At lower density corresponding to outer cores of neutron stars, neutron superfluids are realized by the attraction by the $^1S_0$ channel between two neutrons \cite{1966ApJ...145..834W}.
-On the other hand, at higher density corresponding to the inner cores of neutron stars, the $^1S_0$ channel is repulsive due to the strong short-range repulsion.
-Instead, the $^3P_2$ channel originating from a strong spin-orbit force at large scattering energy becomes more dominant, where neutron Cooper pairs possess spin-triplet and $P$-wave with the total angular momentum $J=2$ \cite{Tabakin:1968zz,Hoffberg:1970vqj,Tamagaki1970,Hoffberg:1970vqj,Takatsuka1971,Takatsuka1972,Fujita1972,Richardson:1972xn,Amundsen:1984qc,Takatsuka:1992ga,Baldo:1992kzz,Elgaroy:1996hp,Khodel:1998hn,Baldo:1998ca,Khodel:2000qw,Zverev:2003ak,Maurizio:2014qsa,Bogner:2009bt,Srinivas:2016kir}.
-Furthermore, the $^3P_2$ channel is tolerant against the strong magnetic field such as $10^{15}-10^{18}$ G for magnetars, because aligned Cooper pairs with the spin-triplet pairing are not broken by the Zeeman effect, in contrast to the $S$-wave Cooper pairs which can survive at most around the magnetic field $10^{17}$ G \cite{Stein:2016}.
-In astrophysical observations, the rapid cooling of the neutron star in Cassiopeia A was proposed to be explained by the enhancement of neutrino emissivities due to the formation and dissociation of neutron $^3P_2$ Cooper pairs~\cite{Heinke2010,Shternin2011,Page:2010aw}.
+At lower density corresponding to outer cores of neutron stars, Cooper pairs of neutrons responsible for neutron superfluidity are realized due to the attraction by the $^1S_0$ channel between two neutrons \cite{1966ApJ...145..834W}.
+On the other hand, at higher density corresponding to the inner cores of neutron stars, the $^1S_0$ channel becomes repulsive due to the strong short-range repulsion.
+Instead, the $^3P_2$ channel originating from a strong spin-orbit force at large scattering energy becomes more dominant, where neutron Cooper pairs possess a spin-triplet and $P$ wave with the total angular momentum $J=2$ \cite{Tabakin:1968zz,Hoffberg:1970vqj,Tamagaki1970,Takatsuka1971,Takatsuka1972,Fujita1972,Richardson:1972xn,Amundsen:1984qc,Takatsuka:1992ga,Baldo:1992kzz,Elgaroy:1996hp,Khodel:1998hn,Baldo:1998ca,Khodel:2000qw,Zverev:2003ak,Maurizio:2014qsa,Bogner:2009bt,Srinivas:2016kir}.
+Furthermore, the $^3P_2$ channel is tolerant against the strong magnetic field such as $10^{15}$--$10^{18}$ G for magnetars, because aligned Cooper pairs with the spin-triplet pairing are not broken by the Zeeman effect, in contrast to the $S$-wave Cooper pairs which can survive at most around the magnetic field $10^{17}$ G \cite{Stein:2016}.
+In astrophysical observations, the rapid cooling of the neutron star in Cassiopeia A was proposed to be explained by the enhancement of neutrino emissivities due to the formation and dissociation of neutron $^3P_2$ Cooper pairs~\cite{Heinke:2010cr,Shternin2011,Page:2010aw}.